Benchmarking Unlearning for Vision Transformers: Appendix

-Figure \ref{fig:sequential_unlearning_cifar10} and Table \ref{tab:seq_metrics} show the results in the same fashion as seen in Figure \ref{fig:sequential_unlearning_cifar100} for CIFAR-100.
+We follow the same procedure outlined in Section \ref{subsec:stab_prox} to sequentially apply NegGrad+ and Holdout Retraining on the CIFAR-10, CIFAR-100, and SVHN datasets over five consecutive steps.
+The results are presented in Figure \ref{fig:sequential_unlearning_cifar10}, evaluated by ToW and ToW-MIA.
+Figure \ref{fig:sequential_unlearning_cifar10} show the results in the same fashion as seen in Figure \ref{fig:sequential_unlearning_cifar100} for CIFAR-10 and SVHN datasets, and Table \ref{tab:seq_metrics} presents detailed numerical ToW and ToW-MIA results of VTs architectures for five steps.
 Here we observe an even higher stability in results with even more negligible degradation, further accentuated by the smaller performance gap between ToW and ToW-MIA than those seen for CIFAR-100.
 This, along with higher average scores, comes as no surprise due to the higher ``Original'' baseline performance exhibited by the VTs on CIFAR-10.

+To further stress-test continual unlearning, we then extend this to 10 sequential unlearning steps under the same setting (NegGrad+ with HR), using both ViT-Small and Swin-Tiny.
+Results are presented in Figure \ref{fig:sequential_unlearning_10steps} and Table \ref{tab:cu-10steps}, and no substantial accumulated degradation is observed in either ToW or ToW-MIA.

+Together, this evidence further supports the observation from Section \ref{subsec:stab_prox}: \textit{Continual unlearning in VTs exhibits high stability across steps, with minimal degradation in performance.}